koorikla/umbrella-updater/readme.md

 # Helm Dependency Updater

-This script automates the process of updating Helm chart dependencies to their latest versions safer.
+This script automates the process of updating Helm chart dependencies to their latest versions safely.

 ## Prerequisites